Knit Wasp Nest Decoy

 Double cable knit ear warmer headband knitting pattern by Liz @PurlsAndPixels

-5. Hearts Hat Knitting Pattern
+5. Purl Hearts Beanie Hat Pattern

 For a Valentine’s Day gift that’s both stylish and heartfelt, the Hearts Hat Knitting Pattern is an excellent choice.
 This cozy hat features a fun heart pattern that’s sure to put a smile on anyone’s face.
 Pick your favorite romantic yarn colors to create a unique and special gift for your loved one.